DVidal1205/obsidian-vault/School/Spring 2024/REL3930/Readings/Feb 1 - Reforming Sodom Heather White.md

 - The bible came to speak of heterosexuality late due to the fields of psychoanalytic thinking

 1. What is a Bible
-From King James Bible in Shakespearean Era to the New International Bible.
+- From King James Bible in Shakespearean Era to the New International Bible.
 The King James version of the bible makes no reference to homosexuality.
-1. How does it say things
+2. How does it say things
-2. How does it say things about homosexuality
+3. How does it say things about homosexuality

+Sins of Sodom
+- Inhospitality
+- Violence
+- Wealth and Greed
+- Sexual Assault (Where homosexuality came from)